nicodv/django-uwsgi-nginx/README.md

 # django-uwsgi-nginx
-Example of a Django site served by uWSGI and nginx.
+Example of a Django site served by uWSGI and nginx for testing and education purposes.
+This is not suitable for production and should be considered insecure.

 Implements a simple "Hello, world!", but with a few extras (templates, CSS, images, etc.).